How to use antibiotics safely and effectively

 man sick in bed

-If you’ve got a fever and you’re coughing, congested or battling a sore throat, chances are you’re also missing work, losing sleep—and running out of patience.
+If you’ve got a fever and you’re coughing, congested, or battling a sore throat, chances are you’re also missing work, losing sleep—and running out of patience.
 It’s natural to want to feel better as quickly as possible.
 Many people with flu-like symptoms think antibiotics are a quick-fix for their misery.
 But in most cases, antibiotics are not the answer.

 Antibiotics are powerful drugs, but they aren’t a cure-all.
 They specifically target bacteria, killing these microscopic organisms or preventing them from reproducing.
 But most chest colds and other illnesses are not caused by bacteria.

-“The vast majority of respiratory illnesses are viral,” explains Rush Brown, MD, a primary care physician affiliated with Memorial Health in Savannah, Georgia.
+“The vast majority of respiratory illnesses are viral,” explains Robert Brown, MD, a primary care physician affiliated with Memorial Health in Savannah, Georgia.
 “Antibiotics will not do anything to a virus.
 They will not help at all.”

 Bacteria vs. virus: What’s the difference?

-You can't escape bacteria.
+You can’t escape bacteria.
 These one-celled microscopic organisms can be found just about everywhere in the environment—even in the human body.
-Different types of bacteria live on your skin, inside your mouth and along your digestive tract.
+Different types of bacteria live on your skin, inside your mouth, and along your digestive tract.

 “The reality of the matter is we cannot make them well overnight,” he says.
 “It just takes time.”